ISOPRENE DREAMS

 Think for yourself, and go rent the movie already.
 Otherwise, go ahead and sign that fat contract and just lie down so the minions of ignorance may continue to discreetly gang rape you.
 All I'm saying is, if you don't like Speed Racer the movie without having seen it, your soul was hopelessly corrupted a long time ago.
 It just goes to show how we can so easily be bought into the media-induced efforts at discrediting someone's brilliantly subversive upgrade of a kid's cartoon.
 If you are one of those people who deep inside used to like the Speed Racer cartoon as a kid, but have grown up to become an adult whose opinion of something can be molded by a 35% rating at Rottentomatoes, then you are a lost soul primed to be flushed down the toilet of the New Corporatism.
 If, on the other hand, there is still a shred of individuality left in what passes for your spiritually ravaged shell of a body, you might take a chance that the critics (and the robots who blindly follow them) are wrong about this one, and Speed Racer might actually qualify as a pretty fun time at the movies.

 Go rent Speed Racer and help spread the word.
-Otherwise, go back to your mindless jobs of becoming fodder for this soulless age of easily programmed corporatism.
+Otherwise, go back to your mind numbing jobs of becoming fodder for this soulless age of easily programmed corporatism.
 Either fight the power, or get out of the way.
-Get on the side of the good guys, or continue being patsies and human shields for the evil underlings of the Corporate Empire; it's your choice.
+Get on the side of the good guys, or continue being patsies and human shields for the evil underlings of the Corporate Empire; it's our choice.
 The Wachowski Bros have clearly demarcated which side of that line they stand on.
-And I, for one, know that I stand with them, for now.
+And I, for one, stand with them, for now.
 Oh wait a second, this movie isn't about the Matrix--?
 It's just a fantasy, you say--?
+Nevermind.
 Well, it's good Saturday morning fare, at least.
-I recommend it for people who can check their baggage at the door, and enjoy some mildly subversive family fare.
+I recommend it for people who can check their baggage at the door, and enjoy some mildly subversive family fun.
 Whatever it is that the Wachowskis are dreaming up next, you can be sure I'll be interested in checking it out for myself, at the very least.

 The Darjeeling Limited